Rikonardo/KiORM/README.md

     }
 }
 ```
-Notice, that @PrimaryKey can be used without `@AutoIncrement`, but `@AutoIncrement` requires `@PrimaryKey` to be set on field.
+Notice, that `@PrimaryKey` can be used without `@AutoIncrement`, but `@AutoIncrement` requires `@PrimaryKey` to be set on field.
 You can also use a composite primary key by specifying `@PrimaryKey` on multiple fields.

 List of supported field types and their SQL names: `String` (TEXT), `boolean` (BOOLEAN), `byte` (TINYINT), `short` (SMALLINT), `int` (INT), `long` (BIGINT), `float` (FLOAT), `double` (DOUBLE), `byte[]` (BLOB).

-> Important: KiORM only serializes fields marked with `@Field`.
-Even if field is private, KiORM will access it, so you don't need to think about how access modifiers affects data mapping.
+**❗ Important: KiORM only serializes fields marked with `@Field`.
+Even if field is private, KiORM will access it, so you don't need to think about how access modifiers affects data mapping.**

-> Important: KiORM requires document class to have public no-args constructor in order to be used in SELECT queries.
-By default, java implicitly creates it for you, but when you create your own constructor, the implicit one disappears, and you need to add it manually by writing `public ClassName() {}`.
+**❗ Important: KiORM requires document class to have public no-args constructor in order to be used in SELECT queries.
+By default, java implicitly creates it for you, but when you create your own constructor, the implicit one disappears, and you need to add it manually by writing `public ClassName() {}`.**

-### SQL closures
+### SQL clauses
 KiORM provides pretty simple java api for Where, OrderBy, etc. clauses.
 Here is an example:
 ```java
 class Main {